 Posted in 13th Precinct, Community Board 6

-- Tagged 13th precinct, 13th Precinct Community Council, Assemblyman Brian Kavanagh, Bellevue Hospital, captain steven hellman, gpba, national night out, Police Officer John Considine, Police Officer Vincent Arlotta, Rebecca Lynch, the halal guys
+- Tagged 13th precinct, 13th Precinct Community Council, Assemblyman Brian Kavanagh, Bellevue Hospital, Deputy Inspector Steven Hellman, gpba, national night out, Police Officer John Considine, Police Officer Vincent Arlotta, the halal guys

 Members of the 13th Precinct’s Auxiiliary Unit at the 2013 National Night Out Against Crime (Photo by Sabina Mollot)